jds485/RHESSys_ParamSA-Cal-GIOpt/README.md

 This code was used for the manuscript:

 Smith, J.D., L. Lin, J.D.
 Quinn, and L.E.
 Band.
 Guidance on evaluating parametric model uncertainty at decision-relevant scales.
-Accepted in Hydrology and Earth System Sciences.
-Article number hess-2021-324.
+Hydrology and Earth System Sciences. https://doi.org/10.5194/hess-26-2519-2022.

 Credit: The WRTDS_ModifiedFunctions.R were originally from USGS functions in the [EGRET](https://github.com/USGS-R/EGRET) package.
 They are modified according to [GitHub issue #251](https://github.com/USGS-R/EGRET/issues/251)

 ## LikelihoodData
-Contains code for the generalized normal distribution (skew exponential power) used for the sensitiivty analysis and calibration studies.
+Contains code for the generalized normal distribution (skew exponential power) used for the sensitiivty analysis, calibration, and optimization studies.

 Credit: The likelihood.py script contains a modified version of the generalizedLikelihoodFunction function found within the [spotpy](https://github.com/thouska/spotpy) repository’s [likelihoods.py script from March 7th, 2018](https://github.com/thouska/spotpy/blob/3862cd2e6e0881c7a78d081a5b42e4094d359a45/spotpy/likelihoods.py).